SCSI Bus A Connector Pin-Out

 The "B" Single-Ended cable pinout is listed on the SCSI Bus 'B' connector page.

 The SCSI [parallel] bus width is either 8 bits or 16 bits [Wide bus].
-Also the bus may be either Single ended or Differential; however the two are mutually exclusive SCSI is a chained parallel bus, cables start at the Host and run from device to device in a chain.
+Also the bus may be either Single ended or Differential; however the two are mutually exclusive.
+SCSI is a chained parallel bus, cables start at the Host and run from device to device in a chain.
 SCSI may be used for asynchronous and synchronous transfers; Asynchronous transfers using Start and Stop bits and synchronous transfers using system timing (Hand-Shaking).
 The data bus also carries one parity bit.

-Leroy's Web Page
+Larry's Web Page

 Home

-Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, Book Stores, and Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.
+Electronic Parts and Equipment Distributors Electronic Component Manufacturers OEM Electronic Equipment Manufacturers EDA Software Producers CAD/CAE Software Engineering Standards, EE Publications Interface/Embedded Computer Bus Electronic Engineering Design Data Engineering Reference Information.

-Distributors Components Equipment Software Standards Buses Design Reference
+DistributorsComponents Equipment Software Standards Buses Design Reference

-Copyright © 1998 - 2010 All rights reserved Leroy Davis
+Copyright © 1998 - 2016 All rights reserved Larry Davis